patrick1bauer/ConcurrentBlockChain/Rust BlockChain/Readme (Rust BlockChain).txt

 multi_blockchain ---- The previously single-threaded blockchain, upgraded with concurrency

 Navigate to the directory containing the program.
-All module code is in the /src folder.
+All main code is in the /src/main.rs.
+However, to run the project, you only need to be in the /<Project name>/ folder.

 You will need to install curl, rust, and cargo.